NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 - One against all **requires only n classifiers for n classes**
 	- **Faster training** (especially when n is big)-> more popular
 	- But more sensitive to class imbalance problem -> when classifying a very small class against all the others
+## Summary
+- Voting & Stacking : supports different classifiers
+- Bagging & Boosting : are useful when the classification is susceptible to data variation